CLINICAL CASE | Loss of Vibration Sense and Limb Proprioception

 Syphilis is normally treated with penicillin.
 Left untreated, the infectious agent—the spirochete, Treponema pallidum—infects the nervous system.
 In time, this can result in dysfunction or degeneration of its neuronal targets.
 Common target neurons are the dorsal root ganglion sensory neurons, which are important for mechanosensation.
 Especially vulnerable is limb position sense (or limb proprioception), which is signaled by muscle and joint sensory receptors, and vibration sense, which is signaled by Pacinian corpuscles.
 At autopsy, tabetic patients can show degeneration of the dorsal columns, which is revealed by staining histological sections of the spinal cord for myelin.
 Oligodendrocytes also degenerate in regions where axons have degenerated, therefore showing demyelination (Figure 4–1B).
 The region of intense signal on the MRI demonstrates damaged dorsal column fibers.
 Loss of limb proprioception and vibration sense

 Both of these senses are mediated by dorsal root ganglion neurons that have a large-diameter axon, which project rostrally within the dorsal columns.
 In the absence of limb proprioceptive afferents, patients rely on vision to compensate for the loss of sensory awareness of their limbs.
 This explains Romberg’s sign, the loss of balance when the patient closed his eyes.
-Touch is preserved in this patient; there ...
+Touch is preserved in this patient; ...